LaurentInSeattle/Re-SharpChess/README.md

 # Re-SharpChess
-A Chess engine written in C# and a multiplatform User Interface based on Avalonia to play against the computer, for Windows, Max and Linux
+A Chess engine written in C# and a multiplatform User Interface based on Avalonia to play against the computer, for Windows, Mac and Linux

 # Just Created ~ Nothing Works Just Yet